EYHN/vscode-vibrancy/README.md

 # Visual Studio Code Extension - Vibrancy

-> Continuous mouse interruption occurs in versions above 1809 of Windows 10, please do not install.
+> Mouse dragging lag in versions above 1809 of Windows 10, please do not install.
 See here: https://github.com/EYHN/vscode-vibrancy/issues/5#issuecomment-546591977

 Enable Acrylic/Glass effect for your VS Code.